shivu1504/projects/README.md

 # projects
-30 Different Basic Projects Using HTML CSS and Javascript
+Different Basic Projects Using HTML CSS and Javascript(frontend)